February 3, 2026

 Open Rate

-Personalised reminders should see 30-50% open rates.
-If you're getting the 15-25% range, your messages probably aren't personal enough.
+Personalised reminders should be hitting 30-50% open rates.
+If you're stuck in the 15-25% range, the messages probably aren't personal enough — or your subject lines need work.

 Conversion Rate

 What percentage of reminders actually turn into orders?
-A well-run programme should convert somewhere between 10-20% of recipients.
+A well-run programme should land somewhere between 10-20%.
+Below that and something in the chain needs tweaking — the copy, the timing, the offer, something.

 Revenue Attribution

-Track the revenue that comes directly from reminders.
-Simple rule: if a customer orders within 48 hours of receiving one, credit the programme.
+Track the money that comes directly from reminders.
+Simple rule of thumb: customer orders within 48 hours of getting a reminder?
+Credit the programme.

 Unsubscribe Rate

-If lots of people are opting out, something's off — probably too many messages or too much sales pressure.
-Keep unsubscribes under 1% per campaign.
+If lots of people are opting out, that's a red flag.
+Usually means too many messages or too much hard sell.
+Keep unsubscribes below 1% per campaign and you're in healthy territory.

 Privacy and Consent (UK GDPR)